PerezHz/HORIZONS.jl/README.md

 `HORIZONS.jl` is licensed under the [MIT "Expat" license](./LICENSE.md).

+## Disclaimer

+This software package is not affiliated, associated, authorized, endorsed by, or in any way officially connected with NASA, JPL, or any of its subsidiaries or its affiliates.

 ## Acknowledgments

+JAPH is thankful to Dr. Jon Giorgini for his helpful comments and feedback towards the first release of this Julia interface to the HORIZONS system.
+Thanks to Yuri D'Elia for their help with the telnet interface via [Expect.jl](https://gitlab.com/wavexx/Expect.jl).
+Special thanks to Luis Eduardo Ramírez Montoya ([@LuEdRaMo](https://github.com/LuEdRaMo)) for the implementation of the JPL APIs via HTTP.
 The [HORIZONS](https://ssd.jpl.nasa.gov/?horizons) system itself is the work of several people at JPL:

 * Design/implementation :
   - Jon Giorgini